halsandr/Misc-Python/README.md

 Time.py - Tests how many times you can MD5 hash in a set amount of time (Single Core)(CPU wastefull and inaccuracte)

 Tec_md5_crack.py - Password cracker for Technicolor TG582n router

+Tec_md5_crack_par.pt - same as above but using multiple cores